Cozy Peach Kitchen

 Instructions

-• Press the tofu for 15 minutes.
-You can use a tofu press or just place the tofu between two plates and weigh down the top plate with a bag of beans.
+• Press the tofu for at least 10 minutes using a tofu press or place the tofu between two plates and weigh down the top plate with cans.

 Video